dougbutner/web-4/README.md

-# The Web 4.0 Manifesto - The Democratic Web
+# The Web 4 Manifesto - The Democratic Web

 [![Mentioned in Awesome Web 4](https://awesome.re/mentioned-badge.svg)](https://github.com/dougbutner/awesome-web4)

 ## About This Repo

-This README features a description of the next evolution of the web, web 4.0.
+This README features a description of the next evolution of the web, web 4.
 As the technologies emerge, this repo will also feature code and links to the associated technologies.

-## What is Web 4.0?
+## What is Web 4?

-Before we define web 4.0, we must look briefly at the concepts of web 1.0, web 2.0, and web 3.0.
-We will remove the ".0" for the rest of this document, because that's sooo web 2.
+Before we define web 4, we must look briefly at the concepts of web 1, web 2, and web 3.

  - **Web 1**
 Static files served from a remote server to a user's browser.